 - Don’t list cold items as they’re often out of stock

 Using bulk scanning/sniping tools

-The final method that Karim uses is a very simple sniping method where he finds any item that has been selling at least 3 times/month on eBay and lists it with his own profit margin, undercutting the competition.
+The final method is a very simple sniping method where you find any item that has been selling at least 3 times/month on eBay and list it with your own profit margin, undercutting the competition.

-To do this, he scans sellers using the bulk scanner tool from ZIK Analytics, and then exports the items and lists them with Salefreaks.
+To do this, you scan sellers using the bulk scanner tool from ZIK Analytics, and then export the items and list them with Salefreaks.